 Why Do Hydrangea Flowers Change Color?

-This color change is due to the soil pH.
-Those with blue or pink flowers tend to be blue in acid soil conditions and pink in alkaline conditions.
+Those hydrangea with blue or pink flowers tend to be blue in acid soil conditions and pink in alkaline conditions.
 To get the best flower color, choose cultivars that give the best colors for the pH in question.
-White flowers will remain white regardless of soil pH.
-Hydrangea with blue flowers can be kept blue by growing the plants in acidic soil, or by acidifying soils.
+White flowers will remain white regardless of soil pH as well as varieties with deep red blooms such as the Cityline ‘Paris’.
+Hydrangeas with blue flowers can be kept blue by growing the plants in acidic soil, or by acidifying soils.
 In soils where hydrangeas are not reliably blue, add aluminum sulfate.
 If the soil is very alkaline, this treatment may not work but can be very useful for container-grown plants.
 Use rainwater to water hydrangeas, since hard water can affect the flower color, turning blue flowers pink.
 Boost red or pink flowers, by applying granular lime in winter

 How to Change Hydrangea Flower Color?

-A mophead-type hydrangea, the flower color is dependent on the pH balance of your soil: you’ll have clear pink blooms in alkaline soils and blue flowers in acidic soils.
+In pink and blue mophead-type hydrangea, the flower color is dependent on the pH balance of your soil and the presence (or lack of) aluminum: you’ll have clear pink blooms in alkaline soils and blue flowers in acidic soils.
 To obtain a blue hydrangea, aluminum must be present in the soil.
 To ensure that aluminum is present, aluminum sulfate may be added to the soil around the hydrangea a solution of 1 tablespoon of aluminum sulfate per gallon of water to be applied to the plant throughout the growing season.
 Important: Water your plants well in advance of application and put solution on cautiously, as too much can burn the roots.
 Another method for lowering the pH of the soil is to add large amounts of organic matter such as Uncle’s Max Mix to the soil when planting.
 For hydrangea blooms to be pink, the plants must not take up aluminum from the soil, if the soil naturally contains aluminum, one must try to keep it away from the hydrangea’s system.
 Add lime several times a year.
 This will help to raise the pH.
 Since hydrangeas take up aluminum best at lower pH levels, raising the pH will help to keep the bluing effect of aluminum out of the hydrangeas system.